robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding using a desktop browser
 """""""""""""""""""""""""""""""""
 If you’re using a desktop browser you can bind devices by navigating to **Device Management** and to **Cloud ID**.
 The default Cloud ID panel displays the batches of devices you have already onboarded.
-To add a new batch of devices click on the **Add Infineon Devices** button.
+To add a new batch of devices, click on the **Add Infineon Devices** button.

+ABCDEFGHIJKLMON Tahir - please replace with image #A01

 .. image:: ../img/pd-2.png
     :align: center